-The Broward County Sheriff's Office, the chief law enforcement agency in Broward County is one of the largest, most progressive, professional and respected organizations in the State of Florida.
-BSO serves our community with law enforcement, detention and fire rescue services in the Unincorporated areas of Broward County as well as in 13 local municipalities through contract services.
+In our 105-year history, BSO is the chief law enforcement agency in Broward County and one of the largest, most progressive, professional and respected organizations in the State of Florida.
+BSO serves our community with law enforcement, detention and fire rescue services in the unincorporated areas of Broward County as well as in 13 local municipalities through contract services.
 All the vast resources of the agency are available to any municipality within Broward County.

 Founded in 1915, Broward County has grown from 4,700 residents to become the second most populous county in Florida (over 1.8 million residents) and is the seventh largest in size at 1,209 square miles.
 With Fort Lauderdale serving as the county seat, Broward County is an international tourist destination, home to Port Everglades, one of the top three cruise ports in the world, and to the Everglades, a subtropical natural wetland shared with four other counties.

 >Elected to office five times, Sheriff Clark stands as Broward County's longest running sheriff.
-Sheriff Clark was indicted on charges of working with a disreputable figure who ran syndicate-controlled gambling casinos in South Florida and was removed from office.
+He was indicted on charges of working with a disreputable figure who ran syndicate-controlled gambling casinos in South Florida and was removed from office.

 With large areas to be patrolled and only 28 deputies to do it, the department began an expansion.
 During Sheriff Hall's administration, BSO expanded the organization to 50 employees.
 Under the supervision of Sergeant Edward Wagner, a five-man motorcycle team was organized for the sole purpose of traffic enforcement and accident investigation.

-In 1954, the Broward Sheriff's Office received its first radio system, a significant advancement to the agency's communications.
+In 1954, BSO received its first radio system, a significant advancement to the agency's communications.
 Sheriff's deputies were previously dispatched by Fort Lauderdale police radio.
 With three dispatchers and two sergeants, BSO now handled its own radio and calls for service from the community.
-This start was a small room, two phones, two desks and a radio which - under the constant guidance of excellent leadership - has grown to a Consolidated Regional E-911 Communications System operated today by a staff of over 500 personnel.
-In September 1956, Sheriff Hall opened a county holding facility, which occupied part of the fifth, sixth and seventh floors in the county courthouse.
-This also marked the beginnings of what is now one of the nation's most advanced detention systems, operated by over 1,200 sworn and civilian professionals, and housing over 4,500 detainees and inmates.
+This start was a small room, two phones, two desks and a radio which, under the constant guidance of excellent leadership, has grown to a Consolidated Regional E-911 Communications System operated today by a staff of over 500 personnel.
+In September 1956, Sheriff Hall opened a county holding facility which occupied part of the fifth, sixth and seventh floors in the county courthouse.
+This also marked the beginnings of what is now one of the nation's most advanced detention systems, operated by over 1,200 sworn and civilian professionals and housing over 4,500 detainees and inmates.

 In 1968, popular county politician Edward J. Stack was elected sheriff.
 With the help of Sheriff Stack's political expertise, the department made tremendous advances.
-Sheriff Stack realized that a public image was important and concentrated on his police services to make them highly visible.
-Stetsons were issued as head gear, which made the deputies stand out in a crowd.
-Road Patrol deputies were for the first time issued take home vehicles in 1969 and were highly visible throughout the county.
+He realized that a public image was important and concentrated on his police services to make them highly visible.
+Stetsons were issued as head gear which made the deputies stand out in a crowd.
+Road patrol deputies were, for the first time, issued take-home vehicles in 1969 and were highly visible throughout the county.
 To ensure a more efficient department, a mandatory training program was instituted for all deputies.
-From 1969 to 1978 the department increased in size to over 725 employees.
+From 1969 to 1978, the department increased in size to over 725 employees.
 Units added included Organized Crime, Criminal Investigations, Crime Control and Technical Support.

-In 1974, (Communications Operator) Judy Tucker attended the Broward Police Academy.
+In 1974, Communications Operator Judy Tucker attended the Broward Police Academy.
 While Judy was in training, BSO hired Linda Cline, who had recently graduated from a police academy in another county.
-Both became the first in a long line of dedicated female road patrol deputies serving the Broward Sheriff's Office.
+Both became the first in a long line of dedicated female road patrol deputies serving BSO.

-The countywide 9-1-1 emergency system was launched in 1975.
+The countywide 911 emergency system was launched in 1975.
 Today, the system is among the most advanced in the nation.
-That same year, the Sheriff's Office also broadened its service to assume the task of security and law enforcement at the expanding Fort Lauderdale-Hollywood International Airport.
+That same year, BSO also broadened its service to assume the task of security and law enforcement at the expanding Fort Lauderdale-Hollywood International Airport.
 The sheriff also began to provide bailiffs for the county court system and transportation of prisoners throughout the county.

-In March 1977, the City of Lauderdale Lakes became the first municipal city to sign a contract for BSO police services.
-"I am trying to shape the department to give the Unincorporated area the same police protection as the cities," Sheriff Stack said at the time.
+In March 1977, the City of Lauderdale Lakes became the first municipal city to sign a contract for BSO law enforcement services.
+"I am trying to shape the department to give the unincorporated area the same police protection as the cities," Sheriff Stack said at the time.

-In 1978, Ed Stack was elected to the United States Congress and Judge Robert Butterworth was appointed by then Governor Bob Graham to complete Stack's term as sheriff.
-Sheriff Butterworth was voted into office in the 1980 election and the expansion of the department continued.
-In 1980, the Town of Pembroke Park contracted the sheriff's office to provide its police services and in 1981 the City of Lauderhill followed suit.
-In 1985, the rapid growth of western Broward prompted the creation of a separate district office to provide police services in a quick and efficient manner.
+In 1978, Ed Stack was elected to the United States Congress, and Judge Robert Butterworth was appointed by then-Governor Bob Graham to complete Stack's term as sheriff.
+Sheriff Butterworth was voted into office in the 1980 election, and the expansion of the department continued.
+In 1980, the Town of Pembroke Park contracted the sheriff's office to provide its law enforcement services, and in 1981, the City of Lauderhill followed suit.
+In 1985, the rapid growth of western Broward prompted the creation of a separate district office to provide law enforcement services in a quick and efficient manner.

-In 1982, Sheriff Butterworth was appointed Director of the Florida Department of Highway Safety and Motor Vehicles, causing him to leave BSO and relocate to Tallahassee.
-The Governor then appointed Judge George Brescher to complete Butterworth's term as sheriff.
-Sheriff s administration was focused on curtailing drunk driving, increased attention to cases of child abuse, and the creation of a crisis negotiating team.
+In 1982, Sheriff Butterworth was appointed director of the Florida Department of Highway Safety and Motor Vehicles, causing him to leave BSO and relocate to Tallahassee.
+The governor then appointed Judge George Brescher to complete Butterworth's term as sheriff.
+His administration was focused on curtailing drunk driving, increased attention to cases of child abuse and the creation of a crisis negotiating team.

-The administration of Sheriff Nick Navarro, which began in 1985, was characterized by a commitment to reduce crime, coupled with community outreach efforts to improve the quality of life for all Broward County residents.
-At the same time, the Broward Sheriff's Office emerged as a truly professional, nationally recognized law enforcement agency.
-Under Sheriff Navarro's leadership, BSO grew from 1,600 employees with a budget of $74 million in 1984-85, to over 3,000 employees and a $200 million budget at the end of 1992.
-Three additional Broward cities contracted for BSO service during Sheriff Navarro's term.
+The administration of Sheriff Nick Navarro, which began in 1985, was characterized by a commitment to reduce crime coupled with community outreach efforts to improve the quality of life for all Broward County residents.
+At the same time, BSO emerged as a truly professional, nationally-recognized law enforcement agency.
+Under Sheriff Navarro's leadership, BSO grew from 1,600 employees with a budget of $74 million in 1984-85 to over 3,000 employees and a $200 million budget at the end of 1992.
+Three additional Broward cities contracted for BSO services during Sheriff Navarro's term.

-In addition to directing the operations of Broward's largest police agency, Sheriff Navarro served as Steering Committee Chairman for the multi-agency Blue Lightning Task Force, Chairman of the Florida Sheriffs Association's Anti-Crack Task Force and Vice-President of the International Narcotics Enforcement Officers Association.
-His expertise in the drug enforcement field was tapped by other law enforcement officials around the United States and the department's exploits were frequently documented by the national news media.
-In 1989, the FOX television series COPS debuted with the first season focused on the Broward Sheriff's Office.
+In addition to directing the operations of Broward's largest police agency, Sheriff Navarro served as steering committee chairman for the multi-agency Blue Lightning Task Force, chairman of the Florida Sheriffs Association's Anti-Crack Task Force and vice president of the International Narcotics Enforcement Officers Association.
+His expertise in the drug enforcement field was tapped by other law enforcement officials around the United States, and the department's exploits were frequently documented by the national news media.
+In 1989, the FOX television series COPS debuted with the first season focused on BSO.

 In the September primary election of 1998, Ken Jenne was elected to continue serving as sheriff for the remaining two years of Cochran's term.
 Sheriff Jenne was subsequently re-elected to office in the years 2000 and 2004.